How Does a PET Scan Work? What You Need to Know

 • Depicting the effectiveness of current treatment

-• Showing where in the body is the best place for a biopsy
+• Identifying the best place in the body for a biopsy

 • Checking for new cancer growth, both after treatment and during followups